-These photos are of the drivers side (USA) post-cat O2 sensor, but all four sensors attach the same way.
-The only exception is the pre-cat O2's wire is not held to the body by the metal clips.
+These photos are of the drivers side (USA) pre-cat O2 sensor, but all four sensors attach the same way.
+The only difference is the post-cat O2 wires are longer and held to the car by metal clips.

-Here's a shot of the post-cat O2 (to the right of the CAT).
-Notice the wire attached to the body by two metal clips.
+Here's a shot of the pre-cat O2.
 The front of the car is to the left.
 Hopefully your breaker bar gets it loose.

 Here's the wiring box.
 The front of the car is to the right and the post-cat wire is coming in from the upper left.
-Notice the metal clip.
 The two 10mm nuts need to come off.

-Assemble your torque wrench.
-The torque setting is 50Nm.
-I noticed that the sensors actually have a crush washer similar to spark plugs so it'll take a bit of turning before it snugs up tight.
-50Nm would be for an O2 socket.
+Prepare your torque wrench.
+The torque setting per the manual is 50Nm.
+The sensors have a crush washer similar to spark plugs so it'll take a bit of turning before it snugs up tight.
 Any attachment (like my crows foot) that effectively changes the length of the wrench requires a little math.
-This simple formula is at the end of this DIY and may even be included in your torque wrenches manual.
+This 'simple' formula is at the end of this DIY for reference.
 My number dropped from 50Nm to 45Nm to make up for the increased lever length.
 It probably doesn't matter too much since this is a steel on steel connection with pretty big threads.

 That's all there is to it really.
 Good luck!